puppetlabs/bolt/documentation/writing_plans.md

 run_task(my_task, $targets, "Better description", param1 => "val")
 ```

 If your plan contains many small actions you may want to suppress these messages and use explicit calls to the Puppet log functions instead.
 This can be accomplished by wrapping actions in a `without_default_logging` block which causes the action messages to be logged at info level instead of notice.
-For example to loop over a series of nodes without logging each action.
+For example to loop over a series of targets without logging each action.

 ```
-plan deploy( TargetSpec $nodes) {
+plan deploy( TargetSpec $targets) {
   without_default_logging() || {
-    get_targets($nodes).each |$node| {
+    get_targets($targets).each |$target| {
-      run_task(deploy, $node)
+      run_task(deploy, $target)
     }
   }
 }